Climate of Japan

 Pay attention to the weather forecast when you visit Japan in this season.

-Probably you may be forced to change your travel schedule.
+You will be forced to change your travel schedule.

 By the way, each typhoon has a name of person in most countries, but the ordinal number in the year is given to the typhoon in Japan.